Thomas A. Willoughby

 Clients Dealing with Insolvency and/or a Liquidity Crisis

-Over many years, Tom has an excellent track record representing businesses and individuals facing liquidity and/or insolvency issues in and out of chapter 11 in a wide variety of industries including agriculture, health care facilities, food processors, hotels and hospitality, high tech, manufacturers, automobile dealerships, a national retail chain, franchisors and franchisees, a fast food chain with multiple locations, and all types of real estate related businesses.
+With over 35 years of experience, Tom has an excellent track record representing businesses and individuals facing liquidity and/or insolvency issues in and out of chapter 11 in a wide variety of industries including agriculture, health care facilities, farmers, food processors, hotels and hospitality, high tech, manufacturers, automobile dealerships, a national retail chain, franchisors and franchisees, a fast food chain with multiple locations, and all types of real estate related businesses.

-Tom currently represents Archer Norris, LLP in its Chapter 11 case.
+He also represented Archer Norris, LLP in its Chapter 11 case.
 Archer Norris was a litigation firm with over 100 lawyers at its peak, and over 70 on filing.
 An interesting aspect of the Archer Norris case was that the law firm operated for several weeks in the Chapter 11 and successfully transitioned its clients and cases to successor firms.
-On March 22, 2018, a Plan of Liquidation was confirmed before the Honorable Hannah Bulmenstiel The case was venued in the San Francisco division of the United States Bankruptcy Court for the Northern District of California.
+On March 22, 2018, a Plan of Liquidation was confirmed before the Honorable Hannah Blumenstiel The case was venued in the San Francisco division of the United States Bankruptcy Court for the Northern District of California.

-Tom just concluded the representation of a large (multi-state) fuel and propane distributor and assisted it in avoiding a Chapter 11 filing, but also in concluding a sale that provided value to equity notwithstanding the write off by the primary secured creditor of $16,000,000 in debt representing 50% of the total secured debt.
+Tom represeented a large (multi-state) fuel and propane distributor and assisted it in avoiding a Chapter 11 filing, but also in concluding a sale that provided value to equity notwithstanding the write off by the primary secured creditor of $16,000,000 in debt representing 50% of the total secured debt.

 Several of Tom's major committee representations include the Official Committees of Unsecured Creditors in the Tri Valley Growers chapter 11 case (over $1 Billion in claims) and the Heller Ehrman, LLP chapter 11 case (AM Law 100 law firm with over 600 attorneys).
 The recoveries in both of these cases far exceeded initial expectations.
-The 60% distribution to date to unsecured creditors in the Heller case almost doubles the next closest distributions in comparable Am Law 100 bankruptcy cases throughout the country.
+The 64% distribution to date to unsecured creditors in the Heller case is more than double the next closest distributions in comparable Am Law 100 bankruptcy cases throughout the country.